Erucic acid

-Erucic acid is a monounsaturated omega-9 fatty acid, denoted 22:1ω9.
+Erucic acid (EA) is a monounsaturated omega-9 fatty acid, denoted 22:1ω9.
 It has the chemical formula: CH_{3}(CH2)7CH=CH(CH2)11CO2H.
 It is prevalent in wallflower seed and other plants in the family Brassicaceae, with a reported content of 20 to 54% in high erucic acid rapeseed oil and 42% in mustard oil.
 Erucic acid is also known as cis-13-docosenoic acid and the trans isomer is known as brassidic acid.
 Cetoleic acid is a positional isomer of erucic acid.

 Uses

 Erucic acid is a precursor to brassylic acid, a C13-dicarboxylic acid that is used to make specialty polyamides and polyesters.
 The conversion entails ozonolysis, which selectively cleaves the C=C bond in erucic acid: